oa-labs/arc-ai-digital-ocean/bots/slack/README.md

 import { OpenAiAgentService, getConfig, validateConfig } from '@lib/index.js';
 ```

-This is configured in `tsconfig.json` and `bunfig.toml` for runtime resolution.
+This is configured in `tsconfig.json` for build-time resolution.

 ## Configuration
 Create a `.env` file in the project root containing: